Skip to main content

 Customers

 A Customer represents a person or business using your platform.
-Every resource in Ledger — wallets, cards, virtual accounts, payout accounts — belongs to a Customer.
-Before a customer can hold funds or make payments, they need to pass identity verification (KYC/KYB).
+Every resource in Ledger — wallets, virtual accounts, counterparties — belongs to a Customer.
+Customers are active immediately on creation.
+To unlock capabilities like wallets and transfers, customers need to pass identity verification (KYC/KYB).
 Ledger handles this for you.

 FieldValues